 Do you know how to ground yourself when you are somewhere in the nature?
 Is it something you actively do?
 Or have you never consciously tried that before?
-I will share some of my favourite grounding techniques that I like to use in the Finnish nature.
+I will share some of my favorite grounding techniques that I like to use in the Finnish nature.
 And yes, it does get pretty chilly in here, so my tips will work also in winter.

 Urban and hectic lifestyle that many of us are engaged with might cause us drifting further away from the nature.
 Anxiety and stress can be present in our daily lives.
 Being grounded means that you are connected to the Earth and fully present.
 Have you ever exercised out in the nature but thought about work or other worries that you have had?
 I’m sure you have.
 That is why it is useful to take a moment to ground yourself especially in the middle of the nature.
 Your mind needs exercise too, not just your body.